mhuchette/ML-lab/README.md

 ### Step 8.

-The labs in this Proof of Technology will require the following services to be created and associated with your project.
+This will require the following services to be created and associated with your project.
 1. Object Storage
 1. Watson Machine Learning
 1. Apache Spark